-New technology typically comes with its limitations.
-Right now, fiber based internet limitations are availability and cost.
+New technology typically comes with limitations.
+Right now, fiber based internet limitations are in its availability and cost.
 These limitations are heavily contingent on how close you are to Spectrum’s existing fiber network infrastructure.
-Unlike the coax network, which has been around for many years and eventually made its way into almost all homes and businesses, fiber is still relatively new and being built out.
-These fiber build-out costs can be hefty – we’ve seen estimates up to $100,000.
+Unlike the coax network, fiber is still relatively new and being built out.
+These fiber build-out costs can be hefty.
+We’ve seen estimates up to $100,000.
 Fortunately, most build-out costs are much more inexpensive, and Spectrum is willing to subsidize costs for exchange of a multi-year service agreement.
-In some cases, construction/build-out costs may exceed what they are willing to subsidize and will require upfront payment from the customer.
+In some cases, construction costs exceed what they are willing to subsidize and will require upfront payment from the customer.

 To Sum It All Up

-Coax based internet services from Spectrum are very economical and great for companies who only need to send and receive emails or browse the internet.
+Coax based internet services are very economical for companies who only need to send and receive emails or browse the internet.
 However, you remove SLA and business just got a little riskier.
 We especially urge any businesses who use a coax internet connection for VoIP to consider moving over to a fiber based internet connection ASAP.
-We are concerned that the quality of service delivered by Spectrum coax is declining and will cause significant and unavoidable call quality issues.
+There is concern that the quality of service delivered by Spectrum coax is declining.
+Thus, it will cause significant and unavoidable call quality issues.

 We Can Help

-We coordinate, manage, and monitor the internet connections for many businesses.
+We coordinate, manage, and monitor the internet connections for many businesses as as part of our Managed IT Services.
 Typically, we consult with our clients and make recommendations based on real-time and historical usage data.
-From there we involve our technical team and leverage relationships we have with great account executives at Spectrum to ensure a smooth installation or transition.
+From there, we leverage relationships with great account executives at Spectrum to ensure a smooth installation/transition.